|Nation||United States of America (USA)|

 4. Lunar Laser Communications Demonstration Experiment (LLCD)

-The Lunar Atmosphere and Dust Environment Explorer (LADEE), the first mission in the Lunar Quest series, was designed to orbit the Moon and study its thin atmosphere and the lunar dust environment, specifically to collect data on the global density, composition, and time variability of the exosphere.
+NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE), the first mission in the Lunar Quest series, was designed to orbit the Moon, and to study its thin atmosphere and the lunar dust environment—specifically to collect data on the global density, composition, and time variability of the exosphere.

-On the third orbit, on 6 October, as LADEE approached the Moon, it fired its own engine and entered into an initial elliptical lunar orbit with a 24-hour period.
-On 9 and 12 October, further burns brought LADEE down into a 235 × 250-kilometer orbit.
-These events occurred exactly during the period when the U.S. Government—and therefore NASA—shut down briefly, opening back up on 16 October.
+On the third orbit, on Oct.
+6, as LADEE approached the Moon, it fired its engine and entered into an initial elliptical lunar orbit with a 24-hour period.
+On Oct.
+9 and Oct.
+12, additional burns brought LADEE down into a 146 x 155-mile (235 × 250-kilometer) orbit.
+These events occurred during the period when the U.S. government—and therefore NASA—shut down briefly, before reopening Oct.
+16.

-Later, on 28 October 2014, NASA announced that its LRO spacecraft had successfully imaged the impact location of LADEE on the far side of the Moon.
+On Oct.
+28, 2014, NASA announced that LRO had successfully imaged the impact location of LADEE on the far side of the Moon.